-First of all I should say there isn’t a silver bullet to solve all problems one must face to learn beyond the basic English.
+First of all, I should say there isn’t a silver bullet to solve all problems one must face to learn beyond basic English.
 Save yourself a boring reading if you are looking for that on this post.

 To master and learn a language is no easy task and I admit both my Portuguese and English could be way better if my education was higher and the environment where I was born nurtured it from the very beginning.

 When I was younger I hated school with all my heart, so much that after the basic required by my country I went to work for my father.
 My first job required a “hands-on” skill learning and no need for language skills.

 Sure that I was well paid for doing my job after I mastered it, but I should have continued school and was dumb for not doing so because my English and Portuguese could be way better right now.